-- a temporary restraining order – these are available only in cases of extreme urgency.
+- a temporary restraining order – this is available only in cases of extreme urgency.
 The judge may invite the respondents to appear at the hearing, although proceedings may also take place ex parte.
 Restraining orders may be requested only if an injunction petition has also been filed simultaneously;

-- a main infringement action – Law 4335/2015, applicable as of January 1 2016, introduced important amendments to civil procedures and changed the procedure before the first-instance civil courts from a partially oral procedure, which included the hearing of oral witness testimonies in court, to a written procedure.
+- a main infringement action – proceedings are initiated via an introductory writ, filed before the competent court of first instance, which is served upon the defendant.
 Following the filing of an infringement action, parties must file their pleadings, including evidentiary materials and all necessary documents, within 100 days (130 days for foreign residents) from the filing of the action, after which they have a further 15 days within which to submit rebuttal arguments.
 With the expiry of this term, the file is deemed to be closed and, within another 15 days, the judge in charge of the case is appointed.
-The hearing of the case takes place within the next 30 days, without examination of witnesses in court (unless the bench decides that this is absolutely necessary).
+The hearing of the case takes place within the next 30 days, without examination of witnesses in court (unless the bench decides that this is absolutely necessary, which is very unlikely).

 The intentional infringement of a trademark is a criminal offence.
+Criminal prosecution, however, does not take place ex officio.
 In this respect, the trademark owner must file a criminal complaint within three months from the day on which it became aware of the infringement.
 Criminal penalties include at least six months’ imprisonment and a minimum fine of €6,000.
 In the case of trademark counterfeiting (ie, the unlawful use of identical marks for identical or similar products) when particularly high profits arise or damages occur, on a commercial or professional scale, stricter penalties are imposed (ie, a minimum of two years’ imprisonment and a fine of between €6,000 to €30,000).

 General provisions of the Penal Code (eg, with respect to forgery (Article 216) and fraud (Article 386) may also apply to trademark infringement.